Optimizing Retrieval for RAG via Reinforcement Learning: Introduction

 In addition to the studies mentioned above, we further examine this gap through empirical experiments presented in Appendix~\ref{appendix:preliminary}, where we evaluate the varying capabilities of different retrievers (unsupervised, supervised, and SOTA) on tasks of varying complexity in both IR and RAG settings.
 In IR, we examine whether the retriever can retrieve documents containing the answer, while in RAG, we assess whether the retrieved document can prompt the LLM to generate the correct answer.
 The results reveal two key findings. \textbf{Finding~1: Better IR performance does not always lead to better RAG performance, especially when a task shift occurs.} For QA tasks, we observe that higher accuracy in IR settings generally correlates with better RAG performance.
 However, this trend does not hold for non-QA tasks.
 For example, on PubHealth, a vanilla DPR$_\text{MS}$ outperforms a SOTA retriever in RAG settings, despite being weaker in IR metrics.
 Similarly, on ARC, the unsupervised \contriever achieves the best RAG performance, outperforming its supervised counterparts. \textbf{Finding~2: Substantial room for improvement in retrieval within the RAG system.} We find that although most required knowledge already exists in the datastore, each retriever succeeds on only a subset of queries.
 For example, on NQ, 77\% of queries can be answered by at least one retriever via RAG, yet the best single retriever covers only 43\%.
-This gap reveals significant untapped potential in the datastore and underscores the need for stronger retrieval in RAG.